A Six-Pound Camera Kit That's All You Need To Travel the World

 Planning which cameras and gear to take on my next cruise or vacation has been a lifelong obsession.
 I have to admit that the inhabitants of my camera bag seldom stay the same for more than a year.
 I invariably buy at least one item of new gear in advance of my next vacation and dispose one of my former “best choices” on eBay or through one of my favorite camera stores.

-Even five years ago, the gear I felt I needed to shoot anything – anywhere – weighed about 15 pounds and fitted into 15” Tenba messenger bag that weighed about 12-pounds when I took it on a plane.
+Five years ago, the gear I felt I needed to shoot anything – anywhere – weighed about 15 pounds and fitted into 15” Tenba messenger bag that weighed about 12-pounds when I took it on a plane.
 Now I fit my needed gear into an 8" Lowepro Format 160 Bag weighing less than 6 pounds.
-Whereas I used to take 3 cameras with about 5 lenses between them, I now take 2 bodies and 3 lenses.
+Whereas I used to take 3 cameras with about 5 lenses, I now take one pocket camera and a full-frame format body with only 2 lenses.